MEET OUR LECTURERS

 Dr Fanyi Meng is an experienced TCM lecturer, having lectured in Beijing University for ten years.
 He is head of the University of TCM programme at Lincoln University.
-In addition to being an accomplished lecturer and clinician, and Qigong.
-Dr Meng teaches Acupuncture, Tuina (Chinese Medical Massage) and Chinese Herbal Medicine.
+In addition to being an accomplished lecturer and clinician, and Qigong teacher, Dr Meng teaches Acupuncture, Tuina (Chinese Medical Massage) and Chinese Herbal Medicine.

 MS Therese Parsons M Sc.
 Lic Ac.
 Dip Herb.
 Cert Ed.